sparkflows/sparkflows-docs/docs/installation/python-install-macos.rst

 Install Python 3 (if not there)
 ----------------

-  * One way to install Python 3 on mac os is to install Annaconda
+  * One way to install Python 3 on mac os is to install Anaconda
   * https://docs.anaconda.com/anaconda/install/mac-os/